decode08/RBAC/README.md

-# Role based authentication
+# Role Based Authentication System

-Authentication service made for ExpressJS and MongoDB using JWT.
-We tried to make it as clean and structured as possible.
-We also provide this documentation on how to install and integrate it with your own application.
+Authentication system where users can register, log in, and log out securely.
+- Secure methods such as JWT or OAuth for managing sessions and user authentication.
+- **Role-Based Access Control (RBAC)**, where the access to resources is determined based on the user's assigned role.

 > The code uses MongoDB, in case you are using another database there are few changes that has to be made to the configuration and the routes.

-> > **It is also not final and always open for reviews and enhancements, especially when it comes to security**
+> > **It is always open for reviews and enhancements, especially when it comes to security**